SecureCloudOps/KubernetesLab/README.md

 Desired size is the target number of nodes in your node group.
 Minimum and maximum sizes are helpful for maintaining availability during low demand and scaling up during high demand.

 When I deleted my EC2 instances, my EKS cluster replaced them with new ones.
-This is because the node group ensures the desired number of nodes is maintained.
+This is because the node group ensures the desired number of nodes is maintained, unless I delete in cloudformation.

 ![Image](https://i.imgur.com/tXZlNUe.png)